Kellys Conservation Forest

 An Award-Winning Conservation Project

-Kellys Conservation Forest is located at Enner Glynn Nelson and covers 17ha.
-This is nearly 7 times its original size.
-For 37 years the Kelly family, assisted by many community groups, has worked to clear the weeds and replant areas around the original forest, It is now more than seven times its original size.
+For over 30 years, the Kelly family, assisted by many community groups, has worked to clear the weeds and replant areas around the original forest, It is now more than four times its original size.
 They have built trails, picnic areas, steps and bridges, and welcome over 1000 visitors every year through open days, educational visits and school plantings.

 Eco-sourced native trees are grown onsite, for replanting every year, enhancing this Significant Natural Area which is protected in perpetuity by a Department of Conservation covenant.